 In this example, we are creating a class method called message using the Python @classmethod decorator.
 Within this method, cls.__name__ returns the class name (Employee), and cls.company returns the class variable company value (Tutorial Gateway).

 # Python Class Method class Employee: company = 'Tutorial Gateway' @classmethod def message(cls): print('The Message is From %s Class' %cls.__name__) print('The Company Name is %s' %cls.company) Employee.message() print('-----------') Employee().message() # Other way of calling classmethod

 Python classmethod using classmethod() function

 Here, we are using the Python classmethod() function to create a class method.
-From the below code, Employee.printValue = classmethod(Employee.printValue) statement will convert the method to class method.
+From the below Python code, the Employee.printValue = classmethod(Employee.printValue) statement convert the method to the class method.

 class Employee: value = 100 def printValue(cls): print('The Value = %d' %cls.value) Employee.printValue = classmethod(Employee.printValue) Employee.printValue()